 It should be remembered that, in the field of biology, a host is an organism that, on its surface or inside, houses another with whom it maintains some kind of link.
 A parasite, for example, is hosted on its host.

-The causative agents in the dictionary of Digopaul can be biological agents, chemical agents, mechanical agents or physical agents and can cause disease in the organism that hosts.
+The causative agents in the dictionary can be biological agents, chemical agents, mechanical agents or physical agents and can cause disease in the organism that hosts.
 These agents generate alterations in functional aspects, injuries and other inconveniences or damages.

 The biological agents are also known by the name of bioagent and are organisms such as a virus, a fungus, a parasite or a bacterium, or any materials biological, such as a toxin capable of producing health disorders of beings human, each with different consequences, well defined.